baraa194/Stock-Crypto_Market/README.md

 A backend trading platform built with **Spring Boot** that simulates a real-time **stock and cryptocurrency market**.
 Users can securely authenticate, trade assets, manage their portfolio, and receive notifications after each transaction.
+The project also includes unit testing for core services and a global exception handling mechanism to keep API responses consistent and maintainable.

 ---